Wanggcong/FreeNeRF_plus_SparseNeRF/README.md

 ## Installation (The installation is same to [FreeNeRF](https://github.com/Jiawei-Yang/FreeNeRF) or [SparseNeRF](https://github.com/Wanggcong/SparseNeRF)).
 - You might first test if the code works on FreeNeRF.
 - I have tested both FreeNeRF and FreeNeRF+SparseNeRF, it works.
 - Please find the training scripts on train_depth.sh, train_depth2.sh, and train_depth3.sh.
-If you do not use cluster, just replace "srun" to "CUDA_VISIBLE_DEVICES=X"
+If you do not use cluster, just replace "srun xxx" to "CUDA_VISIBLE_DEVICES=X"